- Can I be myself when I’m with him?

 - Do we agree on major issues such as having a family, religion, and careers?
 Men could also ask similar questions of a potential spouse.

-5/4/1979 Before we marry, almost all of us receive some kind of advice from well meaning friends, neighbors, wise uncles and others.
+Published May 4, 1979.
+Before we marry, almost all of us receive some kind of advice from well-meaning friends, neighbors, wise uncles, and others.
 While some of the counsel is helpful, much of it isn’t.
 Just before Susan and I married, a very close acquaintance gave me some of the best advice I have ever received.
 He told me to marry one of my best friends.

-If the advice of my associate was sound, we have got to reverse some trends.
+If the advice of my associate was sound, we need to reverse some trends.
 Most people first become romantically involved and then later become friends.
 However, sadly enough, the friendship aspect of the relationship for many never occurs.
-Even more tragically, many people marry because of romantic attractions and a friendship between them never develops as husband and wife.
+Even more tragically, many people marry because of romantic attractions, and a friendship between them never develops as husband and wife.

-And if we become friends first another problem is solved.
+If we become friends first, another problem is solved.
 If the relationship does not lead to marriage one never has to disengage because you never have to break up a friendship.

 If you are already married, however, and haven’t yet developed a friendship with your husband or wife, you may want to do so.
 Simply learn to do with your spouse those things you have learned to enjoy with other friends and acquaintances.

 If your children haven’t left home yet, they will at some point in the future.
 Then you and your spouse will spend between twelve and fifteen years, depending on your age and family size, as companions without the major responsibilities of parenthood.
 I hope that during your years of parenting you have remained or will again become friends.